 So, while the world keeps moving forward, together with technology, the travel industry needs to keep in step.
 Besides that, these past four years have introduced a lot of changes, and there are some strong lingering effects of the pandemic on the travel trends:

-• The past 4 years have truly been dynamic regarding changes in customer behavior, decision-making processes, and values.
+- The past 4 years have truly been dynamic regarding changes in customer behavior, decision-making processes, and values.
 Travelers expect an on-demand and personalized service with seamless communication through online channels.
-We live in a customer-centric world, and travel agents need to meet our customers where they are and serve them in the most intuitive manner possible.
+We live in a customer-centric world, and travel companies need to meet their customers where they are and serve them in the most intuitive manner possible.
 We recently wrote about the new travel trends, so take a look.

-One of Lemax’s customers from New Zealand managed to increase the number of bookings during the pandemic with a fast reaction to new market changes and technology adoption.
-They decided to focus on domestic travel, although they were mainly inbound before the pandemic, and introduce online as a sales channel.
+One of Lemax’s clients from New Zealand managed to increase the number of bookings during the pandemic with a fast reaction to new market changes and technology adoption.
+They decided to focus on domestic travel, although they were mainly inbound before the pandemic, and introduced online as a sales channel.

 Our team gathered insights on the topic of digital transformation at the ITB expo in Berlin in March 2024.
 It came as no surprise that many Tour operators, Travel agents, and DMCs who gathered at the event could very much relate to what our team was saying.